Blackboard Learn: Course Site Request

 - Don’t add anything to “Publisher Content (Optional)”, select “Next”

 - You will receive an email notification that the request is being processed and then another once the process has been completed.

 - You will then see your course in the Upcoming section at the Courses tab in Blackboard.

 Step 2: Use the Course Copy process noted below to copy desired content, tools and assessments from a previous course, then update the syllabus, due dates, course content and tool links for the new semester.

-Watch the video below or select the document "Best Way to Copy Content", found in the right side bar on this page.
+Watch the video below or read the document "Best Way to Copy Content".

 Benefits to the Course Copy Process:

 - ADA accessible site

 - Consistent navigation with other college courses for student usability and success